Time After Time (The Beloved song)

 "Time After Time" is a 1990 song by British electronic music group The Beloved, released as the fifth and last single from their second album, Happiness (1990).
 Written by frontman Jon Marsh and produced by Martyn Phillips, the song peaked at number 46 on the UK Singles Chart.
 A music video was also produced to promote the single.

 Critical reception

 Pan-European magazine Music & Media described the song as "a melancholic sound that is actually very British.
-Dreamy synthesizers carry a repetitive tune that some might consider a bit too monotonous fora single.
+Dreamy synthesizers carry a repetitive tune that some might consider a bit too monotonous for a single.
 Brave choice."
 David Giles from Music Week stated, "The best track from the Happiness LP, which catches the duo in a rare soulful moment."
 He added, "Strong on melody and, because the vocals are subdued, it marks their final break from "indie" music.
 Whether it will sell – it is the fifth track from the album – remains to be seen."